BEGINNER’S GUIDE TO RUNNING

 A Video Guide for Runners of All Levels

 Beginner’s Guide to Pose Running is a video guide for runners of all levels that provides step by step instructions, visual demonstrations of all drills and exercises necessary to learn how to run efficiently and stay injury free.

-If you happen to be an experienced runner and you consider yourself to be in quite a good shape, then this program will help you take your running to a whole new level.
+If you happen to be an experienced runner and you consider yourself to be in quite a good shape, then this video program will help you take your running to a whole new level.
 We’re confident there are a few more PRs hiding in there.
-And if you’re a recreational runner that just wants to run without injuries or pain, then you will find your solution in this program as well.
+And if you’re a recreational runner that just wants to run better and without injuries or pain, then you will find your solution in this program as well.

 The program is comfortably paced through the span of 12 weeks, but you can either speed it up or slow it down, lighten it up or make it tougher – all at your convenience.
 That’s the beauty of this program – it is easily customizable to fit your needs.

 This program ensures that your transition to better running technique happens gradually and at a level that is comfortable for you.
 We made sure to put together very simple and clear videos to show you how to do the necessary running drills and movement exercises correctly.
 You don’t need to guess if you got it right.
-Watch the video on any device whether you’re at home, out on the trail or at the gym, and repeat.
+Watch the video on any device whether you’re at home, out on the trail or at the gym.
 There are several follow-along routines to help you create a continuous training routine for yourself.
 And if you ever need an affirmation or a video analysis – get in touch with a Certified Running Technique Specialist online or in your area.
 You’re also welcome to discuss your progress and post your questions on our Running Forum.